With Tesla (TSLA) earnings grabbing headlines this week, China’s largest EV maker quietly marks a historic milestone.

 Chief among them is the hefty 27.5% import tax on Chinese vehicles shipped to the United States.

-Unlike in the U.S., Chinese EVs tend to be smaller and more affordable, making them more appealing to average consumers.
+Chinese EVs tend to be smaller and more affordable, making them more appealing to average consumers.
+Last year, more than one-third of new cars sold were EVs or hybrids, according to the International Energy Agency (IEA).

 In contrast, only 10% of new cars sold in Tesla’s home market were electric.